Kaltsoon/react-native-material/material/2-react-native-basics.md

 Implementation of forms relies heavily on the state management.
 Using the React's `useState` hook for the state management might get the job done for smaller forms.
 However, it will quickly make the state management quite tedious with more complex forms.
 Luckily there are many good libraries in the React ecosystem that eases the state management of forms.
 One of these libraries is [Formik](https://jaredpalmer.com/formik/).

 The main concepts of Formik are the _context_ and a _field_.
-The Formik's context is provided by the [Formik](https://jaredpalmer.com/formik/docs/api/formik) component that it contains the form's state.
+The Formik's context is provided by the [Formik](https://jaredpalmer.com/formik/docs/api/formik) component that contains the form's state.
 The state consists of information of form's fields.
 This information includes for example the value and validation errors of each field.
 State's fields can be referenced by their name using the [useField](https://jaredpalmer.com/formik/docs/api/useField) hook or the [Field](https://jaredpalmer.com/formik/docs/api/field) component.

 Let's see how this actually works by creating a form for calculating the [body mass index](https://en.wikipedia.org/wiki/Body_mass_index):